-How to Keep (or Find) Fire Insurance
+How to Keep (or Find) Homeowner’s Insurance

 After several years of 8 record-breaking California wildfires, some insurance companies have responded by forgoing the issuance of new policies, imposing huge premium increases on existing customers, and leaving many property owners worried about losing their coverage.
 Here are some tips to help those impacted maintain their current insurance plan or, if necessary, find a new one.